 Tomorrow, Tuesday May 17, is election day, and Norristown Patch is hoping to help you make your voice heard.
-We've already given you a primer on the basics.
+We've already given you .
 Now we want to give you a rundown on the candidates and the offices up for grabs.

 So, who’s running?
 Excellent question.
 There are a lot of candidates vying for a few spots on the November ballot.
 Let’s break it down, starting with the state level.

 Norristown Patch is following these state primary races that will be on the ballot on Tuesday:

 Vic Stabile (R) and Paula A. Patrick (R) are going head to head for the Republican spot, and David N. Wecht (D) is running un-opposed for the Democrat spot in the November 2011 general election.
 Elected judges hold this office for 10 years.

 Pennsylvania Commonwealth Courts